superluminar-io/cdk-hello-world/README.md

    };
    ```

-1. Deploy latest changes: `npx cdk deploy`
+1. Deploy the latest changes: `npx cdk deploy`
-1. Run with your endpoint url: `curl -X POST https://XXXXXX.execute-api.eu-central-1.amazonaws.com/notes --data '{ "title": "Hello World", "content": "abc" }' -H 'Content-Type: application/json' -i`
+1. Send a HTTP request with your endpoint url: `curl -X POST https://XXXXXX.execute-api.eu-central-1.amazonaws.com/notes --data '{ "title": "Hello World", "content": "abc" }' -H 'Content-Type: application/json' -i`
-1. Ideally, the first item should have been stored in the database.
+1. Ideally, your first note is stored in the DynamoDB table! 🎉

 **Questions:**

-- Where can I find the environment variables of the Lambda function in the AWS console?
+- Where do you see the environment variables of the AWS Lambda function using the AWS Management Console?
-- What does the line `notesTable.grantReadWriteData(putNote)` do?
+- What does the line `notesTable.grant(putNote, "dynamodb:PutItem");` do?
-- Why do we just define the partition key for the table, but not the whole schema with the fields `title` and `content`?
+- Why did you define the partition key for the DynamoDB table, but not the whole schema including the fields `title` and `content`?
 - What is the maximum size of a note's content?

 ### Fetch list of notes